solvia-labs/solvia/docs/src/wallet-guide/solflare.md

 ## Introduction

-[SolFlare.com](https://solflare.com/) is a community-created web wallet built specifically for Solana.
+[SolFlare.com](https://solflare.com/) is a community-created web wallet built specifically for Solvia.
-SolFlare supports sending and receiving native SOL tokens as well as sending and receiving SPL Tokens (Solana's ERC-20 equivalent).
+SolFlare supports sending and receiving native SOL tokens as well as sending and receiving SPL Tokens (Solvia's ERC-20 equivalent).
 SolFlare also supports staking of SOL tokens.

 As a _non-custodial_ wallet, your private keys are not stored by the SolFlare